Skrill Wallet

 Refunds by using Gate

-To perform a test refund by using Gate, send a correct test request for refund of previously performed test purchase to the payment platform and accept a callback with information about the payment result.
+To perform a test refund by using Gate, send a valid test request for a refund of a previously processed test purchase to the payment platform and receive a final callback with information about the refund result.
+The test refund performing is possible only within a day after the initial purchase.
+More information about performing refunds by using the Skrill Wallet method via Gate is provided in the Refunds by using Gate section.

 Payouts by using Gate